wur-bioinformatics/introduction-to-bioinformatics/week1.md

 %ANSWER%1.
 Many annotated prokaryotic genomes are present in databases.
 For a novel genome, you can search against these databases (either nucleotide sequences of genes or protein sequences) to see if these genes/proteins are also present in this novel genome.
 Typically more than 50% of the genes can be identified this way.
 For eukaryotes this is much more complex because of introns.
 There it is more useful to align known proteins to a novel genome as evidence.
 %ANSWER%2.
 RNA-seq is a direct read-out of transcription and as such is very useful in finding splice-sites.
 Not all genes are always expressed, so typically RNA-seq is not sufficient to identify all protein-coding genes.
 %ANSWER%3. \
-%ANSWER%a.
+%ANSWER%  a.
 6 ORFs are detected, the reading frames are different (1, 1, 2, 2, 2, 3).
 Note: if you copied the gene sequence from TAIR on arabidopsis.org, you will likely have found 6 ORFs in frames 1, 1, 2, 2, 2, 2.
 No, because the gene contains an intron, so there’s not 1 continuous ORF in the gene sequence.
 After splicing, the ORF should be in the coding sequence (CDS). \
-%ANSWER%b.
+%ANSWER%  b.
 ORF1 corresponds to the start of the gene, but it is too long.
-The gene has an intron at some point, which is not translated.
+The gene has an intron at some point, which is not translated. \
-%ANSWER%
-%ANSWER%\>lcl|ORF1 \
+%ANSWER%  \>lcl|ORF1 \
-%ANSWER%**MGLKMSSNALLLSLFLLLLCLFSEIGGSETTHWKI**GQCLPISH \
+%ANSWER%  **MGLKMSSNALLLSLFLLLLCLFSEIGGSETTHWKI**GQCLPISH \
-%ANSWER%NSSSYQWIFFSPKPNLAYLRIWLFLETNYNRRISNSALFLLLLYCIK
-%ANSWER%
+%ANSWER%  NSSSYQWIFFSPKPNLAYLRIWLFLETNYNRRISNSALFLLLLYCIK \
-%ANSWER%The first CDS has a length of 106 (producing 35 AAa), the second part 137, together 243.
+%ANSWER%  The first CDS has a length of 106 (producing 35 AAa), the second part 137, together 243.
 The second part of the protein does not start with a start codon, so it won’t be found by ORFFINDER. \
-%ANSWER%c.
+%ANSWER%  c.
 In prokaryotes, when there are no introns in the genes, it is very useful.
-In eukaryotes containing many genes with introns, it typically does not work. \
+In eukaryotes containing many genes with introns, it typically does not work.
+%ANSWER%
 %ANSWER%4. \
-%ANSWER%a.
+%ANSWER%  a.
 6572 protein-coding genes. \
-%ANSWER%b.
+%ANSWER%  b.
 10 tRNAs on Chr 3, 24 on mt. \
-%ANSWER%c.
+%ANSWER%  c.
 85,779 nt (85.8 Kb), circular genome. \
-%ANSWER%d. https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG3.
+%ANSWER%  d. https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG3.
 6 codons have a different meaning. https://en.wikipedia.org/wiki/Yeast_mitochondrial_code also mentions that 2 codons are absent. \
-%ANSWER%e.
+%ANSWER%  e.
 Select chrmt.fasta as the fasta file, Yeast(3) as the genetic code and RefSeq63 Metazoa as your reference data. \
-%ANSWER%f.
+%ANSWER%  f.
 When you look in the GFF file, you can count 24 tRNAs. \
-%ANSWER%g.
+%ANSWER%  g.
 Yes: the coordinates of the first tRNA match the reference annotation (but for example in the second one the stop position is different, so the coordinates do not always match).
 The tRNA corresponds to Proline, 3 GO terms: GO:0005739, GO:0006414, GO:0030533. \
-%ANSWER%h.
+%ANSWER%  h.
 The protein seems to be some sort of polymerase according to for example the 'homologous superfamily' section of the output.
-Associated GO term: mRNA processing (GO:0006397). \
+Associated GO term: mRNA processing (GO:0006397).
+%ANSWER%
 %ANSWER%5. \
-%ANSWER%a.
+%ANSWER%  a.
 143 predicted, 9 with an intron (search for the word intron, look at them and count). \
-%ANSWER%b.
+%ANSWER%  b.
 Using InterProScan, the information you find is limited, for example there are no associated GO terms.
 There is a domain of an ATP-dependent chromatin-remodelling protein, which could provide hints for further research into this proteins function.
 If you used BLASTP on UniProt, you could have found a lot more information: it seems this protein is [RSC6_YEAST](https://www.uniprot.org/uniprotkb/P25632/entry), and there is for example some literature on this class of proteins. <u>NOTE: using BLASTP was not part of this week’s assignment, so you are not expected to have found this information at this point in the course.</u> \
 %ANSWER%6.
 Structural annotation is the identification of genome features in the genome, e.g., start and stop positions of gene regions, exons, introns, UTRs, CDS.
 Functional annotation is assigning biological information to the genome features, e.g., protein function, domains, enzyme codes, type of transposon, etc.
 %ANSWER%:::
 :::::